 - Transport is a key issue in this part of Inverness with reliance on the swing bridges over the Caledonian Canal making connections with the rest of Inverness unsatisfactory.

 - Highland Council has recently completed the “West Link” road which crosses the Canal and River Ness near Torvean.
-A second canal swing bridge is planned for 2020.
+A second canal swing bridge is expected to open in 2021.

 - Within the ward are two secondary schools (Charleston Academy and Inverness High School) and four primary schools (Kinmylies, Muirtown, Central and St Josephs).
 Some local children also attend Dalneigh Primary.